lavanet/docs/docs/provider/provider-improve-service.md

 * there are enough other providers in the spec
 * the provider is not frozen (if you freeze for maintenance you will not get jailed)
 * the provider is active for at least 8 epochs
-* in the last 8 epohs the provider got less sum of rewards than reports sum in the last 2 epochs
+* in the last 8 epochs the provider got less sum of rewards than reports sum in the last 2 epochs

 ## identify getting jailed
 if your provider got jailed it will immediately upon the next epoch stop receiving requests.